wattcarbon/WEATS/PeerCo/small_scale_self_consumed_solar.md

 6. the asset owner or operator is not already being rewarded for self-consumption by another entity (e.g. government subsidies, ...)

+7. site demand is measured by a digital meter with high resolution data, which can either be communicated automatically by digital means or retrieved manually

+In cases where power is exported from the site (i.e. not all solar generation is self-consumed), the following requirements shall also be met:

+8. the electricity export from the site is measured by a digital meter with high resolution data, which can either be communicated automatically by digital means or retrieved manually.

 ### Requirements on the system during the project lifetime